simonmichael/hledger/hledger/test/errors/README.md

   |
 3 | alias /(/ = a
   |        ^

-this regular expression could not be compiled: (
+This regular expression is malformed, please correct it:
+(
 ```